lmw-gh-personal/CObs/README.md

 #### Machine Performance

-CObs.exe takes about 30 seconds to process a year's worth of data on a standard i8 laptop.
+CObs.exe takes about 30 seconds to process a year's worth of data on a standard i8 laptop from circa 2020.
 Currently scenario day slice selection and sorting in the results extraction phase is performed by untuned .NET LINQ expressions, causing this to slow down to approximately 15 minutes on a standard i8 laptop for a large six year test data set.
 In principle performance should be linear on the size of the source data, as all computations are time-local apart from a few trivial linear sums to extract cumulative aggregates.

 Day slice selection via a sensible flat indexing mechanism would help considerably here, though the current performance characteristics are perfectly fine given the use requirements.

 #### Why Apache Open Office?

-An open source visualizer of some kind was desired, ruling out Microsoft Excel, (also the author did not have a personal copy of Excel to hand at the time).
-A web-based visualization package would clearly be a desirable feature set for publishing and sharing results.
-However, compared to the feature rich code-free out-of-the-box capabilities of a fully fledged spreadsheet package, achieving a similar result with a web-based graphing and presentation layer would have been a lot of extra work to implement.
+An open source visualizer of some kind was desired, ruling out Microsoft Excel.
+A web-based visualization package would clearly be better suited for publishing and sharing results.
+However, compared to the quick to use zero-code out-of-the-box capabilities of a spreadsheet package, achieving a similar result with a web-based graphing and presentation layer, (e.g. via [chart.js](https://www.chartjs.org/)) would have taken an impractical amount of implementation time.

 #### Testing and Design

-Historically, CObs was initially thrown together and used in production to start generating crude results as piece of one-shot data analysis for distribution to a small offline audience, i.e. it began as an exploratory coding spike in Agile development terms.
+Historically, CObs was initially thrown together and used in production to start generating crude results as piece of one-shot data analysis for distribution to a small offline audience, i.e. it began as an exploratory coding spike in Agile terms.

 Since then it has been run routinely, deemed good enough to keep, and iterated over and refactored a few times.
 The class design is relatively clean, with clear contracts and limited redundant